self-host-composer/.github/profile/README.md

 Appart for the  .env-example file that i generate by hand I simply deploy them in a 3 step process with dockge https://github.com/louislam/dockge

-git clone the desired repo int the dockge stacks folder
+Clone the desired repo into the dockge stacks folder.

-got to dockge and fill the environment to your need
+Go to dockge and fill the environment to your need.

 Deploy 🚀!